-• Indonesia (fresh longline): Following issues with the reliability of catch estimates of Indonesia's fresh longline fleet in recent years, the IOTC Secretariat has provided the WPB-16 meeting with an alternative catch series, based on a new estimation methodology developed in collaboration with Indonesia (see IOTC-2018-WPB16-DATA03b available on the WPB meeting webpage).
+• Indonesia (fresh longline): Following issues with the reliability of catch estimates of Indonesia's fresh longline fleet in recent years, in 2018 the IOTC Secretariat provided the WPB-16 meeting with an alternative catch series, based on a new estimation methodology developed in collaboration with Indonesia (see IOTC-2018-WPB16-DATA03b available on the WPB meeting webpage).
 The revised catch series mostly affects Indonesia's catches of swordfish, striped marlin, and blue marlin estimated by the IOTC Secretariat.
 The revised catches are significantly lower for Indonesia's fresh longline fleet in recent years compared to previous IOTC estimates, while total catches across all fleets have also been revised downwards by as much as 30% for each species as a consequence of the new estimation methodology.
 Further details on the alternative catch series can be found in paper IOTC-2018-WPB16-22.
-The alternative catch series will be discussed during the WPB and a recommendation made on which catch series to endorse for stock assessment purposes.

-• Taiwan, China (fresh longline): The recent issues with IOTC's estimates of billfish for Indonesia relate to changes in the Taiwanese fresh-longline fleet, which in previous years has been used as a proxy fleet by the IOTC Secretariat to estimate the total catches and species composition (due to separate and unrelated issues with the reliability of Indonesia's officially reported catches).
+• Taiwan,China (fresh longline): Recent issues with IOTC Secretariat's estimates of billfish for Indonesia relate to changes in the Taiwanese fresh-longline fleet, which in previous years has been used as a proxy fleet by the Secretariat to estimate the total catches and species composition (due to separate and unrelated issues with the reliability of Indonesia's officially reported catches).

 Despite a decrease in the number of Taiwanese fresh-longline vessels of around 30% between 2013-2016, catches have remained at similar levels, or even marginally increased as average catches per vessel have risen from 100 t per vessel in 2013 to around 175 t per vessel in 2016.
-Over the same period, the proportion of swordfish reported by the Taiwanese flesh longline fleet has risen from around 8% to over 30% due to improvements in the estimation of catches by species, according to official sources.
+Over the same period, the proportion of swordfish reported by the Taiwanese flesh longline fleet has risen from around 8% to over 30% - due to improvements in the estimation of catches by species, according to official sources.

-Both these issues (i.e., the sharp increase in average catches per vessel, and also changes to the species composition) require further clarification before the changes are implemented within the IOTC database.
+Both these issues (i.e., the sharp increase in average catches per vessel, and also changes to the species composition) require further clarification to ensure that the recent increase in average catches is valid.